 8 Useful Questions To Ask During Facebook Ads Research

 - Which ad types have the highest engagement?
 Newsfeed ads, Video ads, Lead ads, Page Like ads, Carousel ads, etc.

 - Which ad placements are my competitors using?
 Desktop, Mobile, Right-hand column, etc.

-- What types of ad images are working for your competitors?
+- What types of ad images are working for my competitors?
 Are they using stock photos or custom designs?
 What are the most prominent colors used in competing ads?

-- Are there any smart ad design elements that you can apply to your future campaigns?
+- Are there any innovative ad design elements that I can apply to your future campaigns?

-- What are your competitors’ strongest value propositions and how do these messages differ from yours?
+- What are my competitors’ strongest value propositions?
+How do their messages differ from mine?

-- Which offers are your competitors promoting on Facebook – direct sales, lead nurturing, remarketing, or other types of promotional messages?
+- Which offers are my competitors promoting on Facebook?
+Direct sales, lead nurturing, remarketing, or other types of promotional messages?

-- How many Facebook ad tests are the competitors running and what are they testing?
+- How many Facebook ad tests are my competitors running?
+What are they testing?

 Tip: There’s no need to limit your Facebook ad research to competitors.
 You may find inspiring Facebook ad examples from other unrelated industries, especially if you’re just starting out.

 Best Practices and Tools for Facebook Ads Research

 There’s a tool for almost every marketing task, and Facebook ad spying is one of them.